 This takes two things into account – the danger of envenomation by a particular snake when it does occur – because of the potency of the venom.
 And, the danger the snake presents – the temperament and proclivity and ability of the snake to bite and envenomate people.

 So what I’m getting at is when you read a headline like, “Ten Most Venomous Snakes on the Planet!” or “Ten Most Deadly Snakes in the World!”
 You’ll have to take it with a grain of salt.
-Is the author speaking about venom potency in terms of subcutaneous or other LD50 score?
+Is the author speaking about venom potency in terms of subcutaneous or other LD50 scores?
 Quantities of venom produced?
-Number of people killed or bitten by that snake?
+A number of people killed or bitten by that snake?